Search Results :

 ×

-Additional Configuration for WordPress Azure AD Single Sign-On
+Additional Configuration for Azure AD Single Sign-On for WordPress

-Once the WordPress Azure AD SSO has been configured, you can proceed with some additional configuration steps to make the most out of WP Single Sign-On.
+Once the Azure AD SSO for WordPress has been configured, you can proceed with some additional configuration steps to make the most out of Single Sign-On for WordPress.
 This includes steps for Advanced & Custom Attribute Mapping, Group & Role Mapping, Single Logout, and more.

 • In the Service Provider Setup tab, after metadata exchange click on Test Connection.